opentracing-contrib/java-dropwizard/README.rst

         }
     }

 In this example, GET and POST requests to '/some-path' will be traced, but GET requests to '/some-path/some-sub-path' will not.
-The operation name of the span created for the GET request is "SomeResource", while for the POST request is "Some Custom Operation Name".
+The operation name of the span created for the GET request is "SomeResource", while for the POST request is "custom_operation_name".

 Trace Client Requests
 =====================